For Families

 Camera or microphone not working

 Watch for a popup asking for permission and click Allow.
 Close other apps that might be using the camera.
-Restart the device if it still doesn't work.
+Restart if it still doesn't work.

 District account only

-Sign in with the CCSD66 district account.
-Personal Gmail and YouTube accounts won't work โ€” and aren't allowed on district devices.
+The Chromebook only signs in with the CCSD66 student account.
+Personal Gmail, YouTube, and family accounts won't work โ€” by design.

 Filtering follows the device